You are here

 Game Over, Grease

 Eliminate fatbergs from Lynchburg’s sewer system and tell grease, it's game over!

 One of the biggest issues facing Lynchburg’s sewer system is the buildup of fats, oil, and grease in our sewer pipes.
 This grease includes common ingredients found in your kitchen like vegetable oil, bacon fat, butter or margarine, icing, sauces, sour cream, and salad dressing.
 When these ingredients are poured down the drain, they solidify in the sewer pipes, mixing with non-flushable items like wet wipes and shop rags, and create fatbergs (like the one pictured below) that block the sewer lines and cause costly and unsafe overflows into backyards, forests, and streams.

 Game Over, Fatbergs

 What can you do to help eliminate fatbergs in Lynchburg?
-Game the grease by recycling it into 100% earth-friendly biofuel!
+Help us tell grease it's game over by recycling it into 100% earth-friendly biofuel!